I am a marketing professional holding a postgraduate degree in management. Astronomy is my hobby.

 7. Saturn's Rings: My modest telescope won't reveal the rings, but I have seen them with a bigger telescope during a local star party.

-8. Five Visible Planets: I have seen all five visible planets without any aid.
+8. Five Visible Planets: I have seen all five visible planets with just my eyes.
 Mercury, Venus, Mars, Jupiter, and Saturn are the five visible planets.

 9. Neptune and Uranus: Both Neptune and Uranus can be seen with a telescope, but only if you know where to look.
 This is a pending one in my list, and it may stay pending for a long time as this does not excite me.

-10. Jupiter's Moons: I have spotted the four bright moons of Jupiter on numerous occasions through my telescope.
+10. Jupiter's Moons: I have spotted the four bright moons of Jupiter several times through my telescope.
 Jupiter and its moons are aligned in a straight line when viewed from Earth.

 12. Earth's Shadow: Earth casts its shadow on its atmosphere and space as a dark blue band.
 Since this region in space would be opposite to the sun, we can see it only during sunset near the eastern horizon.
 It is an easy target for anyone to spot.